silverstripe/silverstripe-testsession/README.md

    The path should be relative to the webroot.
  * `createDatabase`: Create a temporary database.
  * `createDatabaseTemplate`: Path to a database dump to load into a newly created temporary database.
+ * `requireDefaultRecords`: Include default records as defined on the model classes (in PHP)
  * `database`: Set an alternative database name in the current browser session as a cookie.
 Does not actually create the database, that's usually handled by `SapphireTest::create_temp_db()`.